 Ferris State University prepares students for successful careers, responsible citizenship, and lifelong learning.
 Through its many partnerships and its career-oriented, broad-based education, Ferris serves our rapidly changing global economy and society.

-In 3-5 years after graduation program alumni will:
+Several years after graduation, welding engineering technology program alumni will:

 Program Educational Objectives are reviewed by the Welding Engineering Technology faculty and WET Advisory Board every other year.